daveedmee/catppuccin-icons/README.md

 &nbsp;

 <p align="center">
 If you want to suggest new icons or have ideas on how to improve existing ones, please feel free to reach out!
-I'm still new to this whole GitHub thing, but I think I'll manage :)
+I'm still new to this whole GitHub thing, but I think I'll manage :)<br>
+All icons don't have different size variants for now, creating icons is new to me as well.
+If anyone knows more about that than I do, please link some resources to learn!
 </p>